This Glossary is for our Audit tool. If you're looking for resources about Content Audit, you can just go ahead and navigate here instead.

 Terms to use

-Following the Terms to Use section suggestions will make the biggest impact on your rankings.
+Following the Terms to Use section suggestions will impact your rankings most.

 Time to first byte

-In this section, you can check the server response time and how long exactly it takes until Surfer is able to load the first byte of your website.
+In this section, you can check the server response time and how long exactly it takes until Surfer can load the first byte of your website.
 It is worth keeping this ratio as low as possible.

-In general, the faster the page, the better, but please keep in mind that this is a technical SEO element which is why Surfer will not be able to provide you with specific optimization tips for this part of your domain.
+In general, the faster the page, the better, but please keep in mind that this is a technical SEO element, so Surfer will not be able to provide you with specific optimization tips for this part of your domain.

 W